-Dim sum is also conducive for group dining during holidays like Lunar New Year from January 22 through February 5, especially at those with banquet halls, where it’s not uncommon to find three or even four generations of families seated at big round tables.
-The best dim sum spots in town also don’t break the bank as diners enjoy the little heartwarming morsels even the humblest budget can afford.
+Dim sum is also conducive for group dining during holidays like Lunar New Year — which starts on Saturday, February 10, this year, designated the Year of the Dragon — especially at those banquet halls, where it’s not uncommon to find three or even four generations of families seated at big round tables.
+The best dim sum spots in town are also affordable, as diners enjoy the heartwarming morsels even the humblest budget can accommodate.
 But these days dim sum is also an all-day affair in smaller fast-casual establishments that have appeared all over town, as this map demonstrates.

 Read More